-Are there bathrooms on the Inca Trail?
+Are there bathrooms on

 Of course.
 Along the way there are many opportunities to stop at a facility when nature calls.
 When you first begin the trek, the bathroom facilities are managed by locals and you need to pay to use them.
 A sole will grant you entry and the bathrooms are generally clean.